aai-research-lab/aai-research-lab.github.io/_pages/about.md

 **Drug Discovery --** We apply protein design techniques to immunogen and antibody design to tackle practical problems in drug discovery for neurodegenerative diseases.

 We believe in the transformative power of computational science to revolutionize the way we study biological systems such as proteins.
-Our research doesn’t just stay in the lab—it has the potential to create real-world solutions like the development of new therapeutic proteins that can change lives.
+Our research doesn’t just stay in the lab—it has the potential to create real-world solutions like the development of new therapeutic proteins that can have positive impact on peoples lives.

 For more information, check out our [publications](https://ainaadekunle.github.io/publications) and stay updated on latest [news](https://ainaadekunle.github.io/news).
-You can connect with us on [LinkedIn](https://www.linkedin.com/company/aa-research-lab) to engage with our research and network with our [team](https://ainaadekunle.github.io/team).
+You can connect with us on [LinkedIn](https://www.linkedin.com/company/aai-research-lab) to engage with our research and network with our [team](https://ainaadekunle.github.io/team).
 Contact [Dr. Aina](https://www.linkedin.com/in/ainaadekunle) if you would like to [join the team](https://ainaadekunle.github.io/join).